Why I read this book

 It’s fair to say, that at the next contract renewal, which was only in another 2 months time, I didn’t bother extending.
 That particular project was also moth-balled several months later.
 It is now also to my understanding that project has never been re-activated and even the major consultancy I was contracted to, no longer even exists!

 Those months on that particular project, actually had a lot of impact on my physical health.
 Due to the commuting commitment, circa 3+ hours a day due to the vagaries of the British rail system, I was unable to attend the gym or part take in any other exercise activity.
-It was also during the time, my 3 kids were young and we had 3 kids under 5, so spare time was scarce.
+It was also during the time, as young family with 3 kids under 5, spare time was scarce.

 I was also drinking almost every night, not excessively but also way above my daily government sanctioned daily limits.
 This coupled with the fact that I was making use of public transport and exposed to generally useless air conditioning systems, I always felt terrible and seemed to always be coming down with some form of cold.

 I had never been as depressed and cynical about the state of the world, as I was at that particular time of my career!
 This is exactly the effect a bullshit job has on people, as I discovered while reading the testimonies inside this book!

 Why I recommend this book

 I would caution and advise, that this is all just a theory and just a perspective of the modern workplace.
 Although I would have to admit, with a bit of retrospection on my career, I would have to agree in many respects, even though I have worked as a software developer, I have worked in not only pointless positions, but as it turns out even pointless companies building ultimately pointless products!